Christmas decoration

 • spoon of rum

 First, you need to make the dough, which is pretty simple.
-Then make the almond stuffing by whisking whole eggs with sugar and vanilla.
-Add almonds and rum in the end.
+Then, make the almond stuffing by whisking whole eggs with sugar and vanilla.
+Add almonds and rum at the end.
 Mix it well.
 Flatten the dough and put the stuffing.
 Roll it and cut it into small pieces (approximately 2 – 3 cm wide).
-Arrange them in a baking tray and bake at 180˚C (or 200˚C) for 10 - 15 minutes, depends on the oven.
+Arrange them in a baking tray and bake at 180˚C (or 200˚C) for 10 - 15 minutes, depending on the oven.

 Ruzice dessert